johans-work/niyanodes/README.md

 keep everything explicit.
-PUT does this but POST does this because PUT is this and POST is that. form submit no repeat
+PUT does this but POST does this because PUT is this and POST is that. form submit no repeat ajax should be ajax let should be let

+let html

 expressions are agreed upon
 conventions standards rules